 Provincial curriculum dictates the concepts taught at each grade level.
 There is an English and a French program.
 French Immersion begins in Grade 1.
 Students in the English program will have French language experiences throughout the year in Grades K-3 and will do a Pre-Intensive French Program in Grade 4.
 The Intensive French Program occurs in Grade 5 in which students participate in a 5-month French language program.
-Following provincial curriculum, each teacher has developed a term plan that outlines the academic program for the year.
 Curriculum outcomes are available to all parents through the school or from the Internet at www.gnb.ca.
-If you have any questions or concerns regarding the academic expectations of your child, please speak to his/her teachers(s).
+If you have any questions or concerns regarding the academic expectations of your child, please speak to their teachers(s).
 A Leader of the Day will be selected each day who has demonstrated school leadership in any area.
 Students will be honored on the announcements and a letter will go home to parents.